Monday, November 11, 2013

 Facts

-Christopher's father is the actor Maurice Denham, who also appeared in Doctor Who (The Twin Dilemma).
-His sister is actor Virginia Denham.
+Christopher's father was the actor Maurice Denham, who appeared in The Twin Dilemma.
+His sister was actor Virginia Denham.

 Career highlights